dsba-z/week18cpp2021-modelview/Tasks_1.md

 In the constructor of the model, add some data to the table.
 Set `rowCount()`, `columnCount()` and `data()` to show data from the table.

 ## Task 3.
-Editing data table

-Edit data in `dataTable`, using the approach above with `setData`.
-Make sure you write the function `flags`.

-Check if you can edit the data through `QTableView`.

-## Task 4.
 Loading data from a file.

 In the constructor of the model, open the data file and fill `dataTable` with data from the file.